Lots of talk, little action in Congress after shootings

 “I think it’s also wrong to say that there is nothing we can do,” Rubio added.
 “This is hard, but we need to do it.”

-Associated Press writers Kevin Freking, Andrew Taylor and Martin Crutsinger contributed to this story.
+Associated Press writers Kevin Freking, Andrew Taylor and Martin Crutsinger contributed to this report.

 Copyright © 2018 The Washington Times, LLC.